CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 There must be representation arrangements in all areas.
 In order to achieve continuous availability of important processes, particular care must be taken to ensure that key positions are always filled as soon as this is required by the processes.

-For employees who leave the institution or take on other functions, existing regulations must be examined with great care.
+For employees who leave the institution or take on other functions, existing regulations must be examined with greater care.
 Successors must be trained, documents must be returned and granted authorizations are revoked.
 Before the adoption should again be explicitly referred to secrecy obligations.

 #### OPS.3.1.M6 Regulations for the Use of External Personnel [Head of Personnel, ISB Outsourcing Service Provider]